-Bristol Water This is an independent group of representatives who ensure we continue to be held to Challenge Panel account for delivering our commitments and meeting the promises we make to our (BWCP) customers.
-The BWCP is comprised of representatives from CCW, the Environment (BWCI) Agency, Natural England and local councillors.
-Drinking Water The independent regulator of drinking water in England and Wales, ensuring that water Inspectorate companies supply safe drinking water that is acceptable to consumers and meets the (DWI) standards set down in law.
-Environment Regulator for the natural environment in England.
-Regulator for the natural environment in England.
-Agency (EA) All quaternary of water and coverage companies are entitled to guaranteed minimum Guaranteed All customers of water and sewerage companies are entitled to guaranteed minimum Standards standards of service, as laid down by the Government, known as the guaranteed Scheme (GSS) standards scheme.
-Where a company fails to meet any of these standards of service payments then it is required to make a specified payment to the affected customer.
-Ofwat monitor N 4 4 1 1 1 the scheme and recommend charges.
+Water (CCWater) Customer Challenge Panel Known as the Bristol Water Challenge Panel (BWCP), this is an independent group of representatives who ensure we continue to be held to account for delivering our commitments and meeting the promises we make to our customers.
+The BWCP is comprised of representatives from the Consumer Council for Water, the Environment Agency, Natural England, Citizens Advice Bureau, local councillors, local universities, the Avon Wildlife Trust and independent customer representatives.
+Drinking Water Inspectorate (DWI) The independent regulator of drinking water in England and Wales, ensuring that water companies supply safe drinking water that is acceptable to consumers and meets the standards set down in law.
+Environment Agency (EA) Regulator for the natural environment in England.
+Guaranteed Standards Scheme (GSS) payments All customers of water and sewerage companies are entitled to guaranteed minimum standards of service, as laid down by the Government, known as the guaranteed standards scheme.
+Where a company fails to meet any of these standards of service then it is required to make a specified payment to the affected customer.
+Ofwat monitor the scheme and recommend charges.
 Methodology A system of processes and procedures for collecting data and calculating our performance commitment measures.
 Formal methodologies make sure our approach to reporting performance is consistent.
 They also determine how we calculate the performance commitment, where and how we apply judgement, and where we rely on systems.
-Market Operator MOSL is the market operator for the water retail (non-household) market in England.
-Services Ltd. Since April 2017 all non-household customers have been able to switch their billing (MOSL) company (their retailer) for their water services.
-New New water supply connections can either be provided by the local monopoly water connections company, an accredited self-lay provider (often called a self-lay organisation, SLO) or by a new appointee (provided by developers) Ofwat The colloquial term often used to refer to the Water Services Regulation Authority, which acts as the economic regulator of the water industry.
+Market Operator Services Ltd. (MOSL) MOSL is the market operator for the water retail (non-household) market in England.
+Since April 2017 all non-household customers have been able to switch their billing company (their retailer) for their water services.
+New connections New water supply connections can either be provided by the local monopoly water company, an accredited self-lay provider (often called a self-lay organisation, SLO) or by a new appointee (provided by developers) Ofwat The colloquial term often used to refer to the Water Services Regulation Authority, which acts as the economic regulator of the water industry.
 Outcomes Higher-level objectives that company actions, activities and achievements are intended to help deliver, representing what customers and society really value.
-Performance Our outcomes are supported by associated performance commitments that identify our commitments committed level of performance under each outcome.
-Price controls The limits set by Ofwat on the charges that appointed companies can make for their services Water The Water Resource Management Plan is an appointed water undertaker's strategic Resources plan for managing water supply / demand balance over a 25 year period.
-Management Plan (WRMP) I IGII (VVINIVII)
+Performance commitments Our outcomes are supported by associated performance commitments that identify our committed level of performance under each outcome.
+Price controls The limits set by Ofwat on the charges that appointed companies can make for their services Water Resources Management Plan (WRMP) 2019 The Water Resource Management Plan is an appointed water undertaker's strategic plan for managing water supply / demand balance over a 25 year period.

-Appendix 1 - Independent Assurance
+b Appendix 1 - Independent Assurance